 Be sure to check out your formulary.
 (How often does that phrase come up in conversation?)
-Untangling the terminology, a “formulary” is the system your insurance plan uses to decide how much they’ll pay for various prescriptions.
+Untangling the terminology, a “formulary” is a list of medications your insurance will cover and how much they’ll pay for each.
 If you’re considering a plan that doesn’t give you a good break on your meds – or doesn’t cover them all – it’s most likely not right for you.

 3. Do you have must-see doctors, hospitals or providers?

 Health care provider networks come in many varieties, including HMO, PPO and EPO.
-(Read this and save time for binge-watching HBO.)
+(Read this to find out what the initials mean and save time for binge-watching HBO.)
 The main thing to ask is: will you have access to your current favorite doctors, specialists and hospitals in your plan?
 If so, it may be right for you … regardless of its limitations or the size of its network.

 4. Do you want to pay less per month … or less overall?

 If you pay a higher premium every month, you’ll usually get the benefit of a lower co-pay – the portion of payment you contribute to covered doctor’s visits and health services before the rest is paid by your insurance company after you meet your deductible.
 If you pay less per month, you may have a higher deductible … and higher upfront costs, depending on how many medical services you use.

 5. How good are you at saving your money?